 NOVA posts statistics for serious crimes reported to local police agencies and campus security authorities.
 The following considerations are used to assist in the classification and recording of serious crimes:

-1. The Federal Bureau of Investigation (FBI), Uniform Crime Reporting (UCR) Handbook is used for all definitions of offenses except for sex offenses.
+1. The Federal Bureau of Investigation (FBI), Uniform Crime Reporting (UCR) Handbook is used for all definitions of offenses except for below.

-2. For sex offenses only, the National Incident-Based Reporting System (NIBRS) Edition of the UCR Handbook is used for classification.
+2. For incest and statutory rape the National Incident-Based Reporting System (NIBRS) Edition of the UCR Handbook is used for classification.

-3. Clery Act reporting DOES NOT require disclosure of all other sexual related offenses. ex. sexual harassment, voyeurism and incident exposure
+4. Clery Act reporting DOES NOT require disclosure of all other sexual related offenses. ex. sexual harassment, voyeurism and incident exposure.

 Definitions of the crime categories are listed below: